Anthurium clarinervium, commonly known as Cardboard Anthurium in its native Mexico, is an easy-to-care plant.

 Also, choose a pot with multiple drainage holes to let out excess water and moisture.

 As the plant requires aeration, correct soil temperature, and balanced moisture, consider using terracotta, clay, or ceramic pots.

-A root-bound Anthurium shows tell-tell signs through yellowing of leaves, wilting, and stunted growth.
+However, a root-bound Anthurium shows tell-tell signs through yellowing leaves, wilting, and stunted growth.

 Further, you might need repotting when the root catch rot and bacterial infection.

 - Water the plant a day earlier and repot it.
 It helps make the process easier, making the root system more resilient.